Frequently asked questions

 Addresses from overseas can take up to 28 days for delivery.

 For orders from outside the United Kingdom Wizards Keep use the Post Office "Airmail", again due to the nature of the limited exclusivity of its products.
 The Airmail service is also mandatory when ordering Original Artwork or ordering a Private Commission from outside the UK.
+Once inside the SHOPPING BASKET section of the website for certain countries there is also the option to use "Overland" to keep the cost of shipping dpwn.

 All prices, including any taxes and postage and packing are on the website when you enter your details into your shopping basket.